Siddy212/iconic-es-de/README.md

 - They should be named:
     - ${system.theme}.webp
     - _default.webp
 - `${system.theme}.webp` should be named for the system you are looking to override.
-For example if you wanted to override the artwork for `snes` you would create an image called `snes.jpg` in the backgrounds folder.
+For example if you wanted to override the artwork for `snes` you would create an image called `snes.webp` in the backgrounds folder.
 - If a given ${system.theme}.webp image is not found, it will use _default.jpg image, so make sure to keep that file.

 ### Overlays